Washington DC as US landing site

 • Defense and dual-use technology.
 Israeli, Korean, UK, and European operators with US DOD, US Air Force, US Navy, and US Army procurement targets, plus dual-use technology firms with both commercial and defense addressable markets in the DC procurement cycle.

 • Federal and critical-infrastructure cyber.
-Tel Aviv, London, and Singapore cyber operators with FedRAMP, FISMA, IL2 to IL5, and CMMC posture targets, plus critical-infrastructure cyber firms entering US federal civilian and US DOD procurement.
+Tel Aviv, London, and Singapore cyber operators with FedRAMP, FISMA, IL2 to IL5, and CMMC status targets, plus critical-infrastructure cyber firms entering US federal civilian and US DOD procurement.

 • Federal infrastructure.
 International infrastructure operators entering US federal infrastructure programmes, federally-funded transportation, energy, water, and communications programmes through the DC procurement architecture.